diabhaque/Forecasting-Stock-Prices-Using-News-Sentiment-Analysis/README.md

-# Forecasting Stock Prices Using News Sentiment Analysis
+# Sixth Sense: Forecasting Stock Prices Using News Sentiment Analysis

-As the title says, in this project, I try to use Market Data on Assets and Financial News to predict the movement of stock prices into the future.
+As the description says, in this project, I try to use Market Data on Assets and Financial News to predict the movement of stock prices into the future.
 10 days into the future to be exact.

 	Tools: [Python, Pandas, Numpy, Keras, Tensorflow, Plotly, SKLearn]